draddo11/100-days-of-code/r3-log.md

  Finally download the mean additional cousre for thr mobile web specialist
 ## R3D29
 Worked the backend section of a fullstack mean stack from pluralsight ..learned about live servers
+## R3D30
+Workedon the front endof the project